Ida: Economists foresee only modest damage to US economy | Headlines

 Ida: Economists foresee only modest damage to US economy

-Hurricane Ida is sure to take a toll on the energy, chemical and shipping industries that have major hubs along the Gulf Coast, but the impact on the overall U.S. economy should be modest so long as damage estimates dont rise sharply and refinery shutdowns are not prolonged, economists suggested Sunday.Mark Zandi, chief economist at Moodys Analytics, said the disruptions caused by Ida will likely lead him to downgrade his forecast for annual U.S. economic growth in the current July-September quarter by a few tenths of a percentage point.
+Hurricane Ida is sure to take a toll on the energy, chemical and shipping industries that have major hubs along the Gulf Coast, but the impact on the overall U.S. economy should be modest so long as damage estimates dont rise sharply and refinery shutdowns are not prolonged, economists suggested.Ida, which made landfall Sunday, is tied it for the fifth-strongest hurricane to ever hit the mainland.

 - Country: